unikubehq/cli/README.md

 Otherwise, tests might fail locally, even if they are correct.

-It is possible to set the environment variables using an `.env` file within your virtual environment or by providing them explicitely:
+It is possible to set the environment variables using an `.env` file within your virtual environment or by providing them explicitly:

 ```
 TESTRUNNER_EMAIL=...
 TESTRUNNER_SECRET=... pytest